lokeshbs1994/lokeshbs1994/README.md

 - 🎓 Self Taught and always learning by seeking out new challenges.

-- 💼 Currently looking for opportunities for Full Time employment as a Developer
+- 💼 Mobile Application developer in flutter.

 - 📄 Know about my experiences
 <br>• Worked in Merchant navy for 1years 7months in Westline shipping management as a Trainee Electrical/Navigation Engineer.